 - Tuition & course fees are refunded to both full and part time students according to the Return of Title IV 2015-2016

-- Online Counseling & Human Services Programs are refunded according to the Online Counseling Refund 2014-2015 Schedule.
+- Online Counseling & Human Services Programs are refunded according to the 2015-2016 Fall-Spring Online Refund Schedule.

 - Mandatory fees such as transcript, student health service fee, student activity fee and technology fee are nonrefundable after the first day of classes.